 What is your background?

-I read jurisprudence as an undergraduate and became very interested in philosophical approaches to law and in legal and administrative theory.
-My favourite elective subject was family and medical law, so a few years after graduating I decided to study for a masters degree in health care ethics and law, followed by a PhD in bioethics and medical jurisprudence.
+I read jurisprudence as an undergraduate and became very interested in philosophical approaches to law and governance.
+My favourite elective subject was family and medical law, so a few years after graduating I decided to study for a master’s degree in health care ethics and law, followed by a PhD in bioethics and medical jurisprudence.

-My research is mostly applied, and I do like empirically informed bioethics, so in the last year I decided to do some CPD courses in social science research methods to complement my legal and philosophical background.
+My research is mostly applied, and I have always liked empirically informed bioethics.
+Since joining the Centre, I have expanded into actual empirical research, growing my social science research methods skills to complement my legal and philosophical background.

 If you were prime minister for a day, what would you do?